 St. Augustinegrass tolerates all types of well-drained fertile soils and has a fibrous root system that grows to more than 6 inches in the soil.

 Most warm-season grasses have deep roots for drought tolerance to survive the hot, dry conditions they grow in.
-Cool-season grasses have moderate deep roots between 2 and 6 inches; hence cannot tolerate dry conditions.
+Cool-season grasses have moderately deep roots between 2 and 6 inches; hence cannot tolerate dry conditions.

-Benefits of planting deep rooted grass species
+Benefits of planting deep-rooted grass species

 Most warm-season grasses have deep roots, and they dominate Southern U.S.A and other subtropical regions.
 These species thrive in hot weather conditions because their deep roots form a self-defensive mechanism towards unfavorable conditions like hot weather and less water.
 Deep roots are essential to warm-season grasses as they help them in the following ways: